mendix/docs/content/studio-how-to/workflow-how-to-configure.md

 8. Click **Create** to confirm your choice once again.

 Good job!
 You have created a workflow and a workflow-specific entity.
+For more information on workflow entities, see the [Entities and Their Types](domain-models#entity-types) section in *Domain Model*.

 ## 4 Configuring a Domain Model